bridgefoundry/staff-coding/notes/mentor_guidelines.md

   - holds mentee accountable by setting expectations.
   - is clear about setting definite goals and agreeing upon such goals with mentee (e.g. mentor and mentee create a board on Trello to track tasks).
   - is optimistic about mentee's ability to learn and progress made.
-  - allows mentee to voice concerns without feeling as though her/his tactics are being questioned.
+  - allows mentee to voice questions and concerns without feeling as though her/his tactics are being questioned.
   - has professional experience with said technology (e.g. Ruby on Rails).
-  - provides contructive criticism.
+  - provides constructive criticism.
-  - must be a role model.

-Wouldn't be enough:
-- Mentor:
+- Not so ideal mentor:
   - is only able to respond to mentee via email (i.e. unable to meet for live pairing via Screenhero or in-person).

 ------------

 On a personal note: I'm excited to be working with women!
-They are great role models and show me that it is possible to achieve what they have in my career.
-I have had very few opportunities to pair and/or learn from women.
+They are great role models and show me that it is possible to achieve what they have in my own career.
+Additionally, I have had very few opportunities to pair and/or learn from women.